logicalclocks/hops-docs/docs/user_guide/tensorflow/hops.rst

 `hops-util-py` is a helper library for Hops that facilitates development by hiding the complexity of running applications, discovering services and interacting with HopsFS.

-For documentation and examples see: `Python <http://www.hops-py.logicalclocks.com/>`
+For documentation and examples see: `<http://hops-py.logicalclocks.com//>`

 It provides an Experiment API to run Python programs such as TensorFlow, Keras and PyTorch on a Hops Hadoop cluster.
 A TensorBoard will be started when an Experiment begins and the contents of the logdir saved in your Project.
 An Experiment could be a single Python program, which we refer to as an *Experiment*.